 A core interest in her research activities is multi-method evaluations.
 Further interests span manifold fields such as online self-disclosure and privacy, methods for designing context-adaptive systems, and the creative industries, in particular the music sector.

-Christine holds a Doctoral degree in Social and Economic Sciences (2009, with honours) and a Master’s degree in International Business Administration (2002) both from University of Vienna, Austria.
-Furthermore, she holds a Master degree in Business Informatics (2011) from Vienna University of Technology (TU Wien), Austria.
-Further studies at University of Wales Swansea (now: Swansea University), United Kingdom, Konservatorium der Stadt Wien (now: Music and Arts University of the City of Vienna), Austria, and Vienna University of Economics and Business (WU Wien), Austria.
+Her research and teaching activities are driven by her interdisciplinary background.
+She holds a Doctoral degree in Social and Economic Sciences (Business Informatics) (2009, with honors) and a Diploma (equivalent to Master) degree in International Business Administration (2002), both from the University of Vienna, Austria.
+Furthermore, she holds a Master degree (MSc) in Business Informatics (2011) from TU Wien (Vienna University of Technology), Austria.
+Further studies at the University of Wales Swansea (now: Swansea University), United Kingdom, the Konservatorium der Stadt Wien (now: Music and Arts University of the City of Vienna), Austria, and WU Vienna (Vienna University of Economics and Business), Austria.

-Christine has authored more than 65 papers in refereed journals and conference proceedings, two of them awarded as best research paper, one received an award of excellence (highly commended paper), and three additional nominations for a best paper award.
-She received the Dr. Maria Schaumayer prize for her dissertation and also for her Master thesis.
-Furthermore, she received a scholarship for the Summer School of European Science Days 2009: “The Economics of Art and Culture”, in Steyr, Austria, and for the Mentoring Program at University of Vienna, Austria, (2008-2010).
-Scholarship for the Career Program at Vienna University of Economics and Business (WU Wien), Austria (2010-2011).
-Scholarship for mentoring program Karriere_Mentoring III at Johannes Kepler University Linz, Austria (2017-2019).
+She has authored about 100 publications, three of them awarded as best research paper, one received an award of excellence (highly commended paper), and four additional nominations for best paper awards.
+Best Reviewer Award at RecSys 2019, Outstanding Reviewer (Honorable Mention) at UMAP 2019, and Best Reviewer – Runner Up at RecSys 2018.
+She received the Dr. Maria Schaumayer prize for her dissertation and also for her Master’s thesis.
+Furthermore, she received a scholarship for the Summer School of European Science Days 2009: “The Economics of Art and Culture”, in Steyr, Austria.